byuflowlab/GXBeam.jl/docs/src/guide.md

 nothing #hide
 ```

-The units are arbitrary, but must be consistent with the units used when constructing `assembly`.
+The units are arbitrary, but must be consistent with the units used when constructing the beam assembly.
 Also note that both non-follower and follower forces may exist simultaneously.

 It is worth noting that the distributed loads are integrated over each element when they are created using 4-point Gauss-Legendre quadrature.
-If more control over the integration is desired one may specify a custom integration method as described in the documentation for `DistributedLoads`.
+If more control over the integration is desired one may specify a custom integration method as described in the documentation for [`DistributedLoads`](@ref).

 ## Defining Prescribed Conditions

 Whereas distributed loads are applied to beam elements, prescribed conditions are forces and/or displacement boundary conditions applied to points.
 One instance of `PrescribedConditions` must be created for every point on which prescribed conditions are applied.
-These instances of `PrescribedConditions` are then stored in a dictionary in which they are accessed by their point index.
+These instances of `PrescribedConditions` are then stored in a dictionary with keys corresponding to each point index.

 Possible prescribed conditions include:
-- `ux`: Prescribed x-direction displacement of the point
+- `ux`: Prescribed x-displacement
-- `uy`: Prescribed y-direction displacement of the point
+- `uy`: Prescribed y-displacement
-- `uz`: Prescribed z-direction displacement of the point
+- `uz`: Prescribed z-displacement
-- `theta_x`: Prescribed first Wiener-Milenkovic parameter of the point
+- `theta_x`: Prescribed first Wiener-Milenkovic parameter
-- `theta_y`: Prescribed second Wiener-Milenkovic parameter of the point
+- `theta_y`: Prescribed second Wiener-Milenkovic parameter
-- `theta_z`: Prescribed third Wiener-Milenkovic parameter of the point
+- `theta_z`: Prescribed third Wiener-Milenkovic parameter
-- `Fx`: Prescribed force in x-direction applied on the point
+- `Fx`: Prescribed x-direction force
-- `Fy`: Prescribed force in y-direction applied on the point
+- `Fy`: Prescribed y-direction force
-- `Fz`: Prescribed force in z-direction applied on the point
+- `Fz`: Prescribed z-direction force
-- `Mx`: Prescribed moment about x-axis applied on the point
+- `Mx`: Prescribed x-axis moment
-- `My`: Prescribed moment about y-axis applied on the point
+- `My`: Prescribed y-axis moment
-- `Mz`: Prescribed moment about z-axis applied on the point
+- `Mz`: Prescribed z-axis moment
-- `Fx_follower`: Prescribed follower force in x-direction applied on the point
+- `Fx_follower`: Prescribed x-direction follower force
-- `Fy_follower`: Prescribed follower force in y-direction applied on the point
+- `Fy_follower`: Prescribed y-direction follower force
-- `Fz_follower`: Prescribed follower force in z-direction applied on the point
+- `Fz_follower`: Prescribed z-direction follower force
-- `Mx_follower`: Prescribed follower moment about x-axis applied on the point
+- `Mx_follower`: Prescribed x-direction follower moment
-- `My_follower`: Prescribed follower moment about y-axis applied on the point
+- `My_follower`: Prescribed y-direction follower moment
-- `Mz_follower`: Prescribed follower moment about z-axis applied on the point
+- `Mz_follower`: Prescribed z-direction follower moment

 One can apply both force and displacement boundary conditions to the same point, but one cannot specify a force and displacement condition at the same point corresponding to the same degree of freedom.
-If this is requested an error will result.

 Here we create a fixed boundary condition on the left side of the beam.